 If you want to skip adjusting the span reading, press and release the DOWN/NO button.
-The display will indicate Leaving Cal Mode and the M2A will return to normal operation.
+The display will indicate Leaving Cal Mode and the M2A-XL will return to normal operation.

-- 2. Screw the calibration gas cylinder into (onto for an H_2S cylinder) the fixed flow regulator. - 3.
-Turn the regulator knob counterclockwise to open the regulator (or start the flow of gas from a generator). - 4.
+- 2. For combustible gas and CO2 detectors: - a.
+Screw the calibration gas cylinder onto the fixed flow regulator. - b.
+Turn the regulator knob counterclockwise to open the regulator (or start the flow of gas from a generator). - c.
+Continue to Step 4. - 3.
+For toxic sensors: - a.
+It is important to vent the regulator while installing it onto the cylinder.
+Venting the regulator during installation helps prevent air from getting into the cylinder and degrading the gas.
+Open the regulator by turning the knob counterclockwise. - b.
+Install the regulator onto the cylinder. - c.
+Continue to Step 4. - 4.
 Allow calibration gas to flow for two minutes.
 The gas reading should be stable after two minutes. - 5.
 Turn the regulator knob clockwise to close it (or stop the flow of gas from a generator). - 6.
 Unscrew the calibration gas cylinder from the fixed flow regulator and unscrew the calibration cup from the detector.
 For an ESM-01 detector, pull the calibration cup off of the ESM-01 sensor and screw the splashguard back onto the detector housing cap.
-The M2A will continue to display the maximum gas response on the display and retain the response level in its memory.
+The M2A-XL will continue to display the maximum gas response on the display and retain the response level in its memory. - 7.
+Adjust the gas reading up or down to match the calibration gas cylinder concentration by using the UP/YES and DOWN/NO buttons, then press and release the ENTER button.